 Have you been following along with our bedroom makeover project?
 If you've missed anything, I shared how we created a new home office area, and did some construction to gain a new storage cupboard as well as some extra space in the room by removing a door.
-Up to this point, my husband had been doing most of the hard work, but now that it was sorting-time, it was my turn to step up.
-Which this organising fanatic was more than happy to do!
+Up to this point, my husband had been doing most of the hard work, but now that was sorting-time, it was finally my turn to step up!
+Which, for this organising fanatic, was an all-too-welcome job!

 UPDATE: Got an upcoming project at your home?
 Use the free planner below to figure out what is and isn't working and create a wish-list of ideas in order to create the perfect new space!

-As I like to do with every project, everything that we needed to store in this room was pulled out.
-This way I can sort and declutter before finding a home for each item.
-You can see how I've done this with client spaces here, here and here.
-We are lucky to have a very large master bedroom, so I had lots of space to lay everything out.
+We are lucky to have a very large master bedroom, so I had lots of space to lay all our belongings out.
 All items from the home office area needed to be sorted through as well so this took me several afternoons.
 My sorting piles were 'keep', 'sell', 'donate', and 'throw out'.

-So here is how the storage cupboard is looking now!
+Here is how the storage cupboard was looking after:

 UPDATE: Get a detailed plan of your project happening before you launch in with this free project planner, to help you create your perfect space!

 Stay tuned next week for the final bedroom reveal, including our amazing storage-packed bed (who knew a bed could have such a function?), new colour scheme, an organised home office area, and clothes-storage switcheroo!
 I'm excited to share it all with you!